rubynl/railsgirls.nl/src/privacy-policy.md

     - Our websites are hosted by GitHub using GitHub pages.
 - Plausible
     - We track some basic page view analytics using Plausible, a privacy-friendly analytics service.
 No cookies are set by this service.
+- Tikkie
+    - We use Tikkie to receive the sign up fee from participants via bank transfer.

 ## Links to other sites